SpawnableHQ/mml-viewer/README.md

 # MML Viewer

-Embeddable on-demand [MML](https://mml.io) (Metaverse Markup Language) rendering service.
-Easily integrate immersive metaverse experiences into your website.
+An embeddable on-demand [MML](https://mml.io) (Metaverse Markup Language) rendering service for websites.
+Easily integrate immersive metaverse experiences into your website using iframes or web views.

 ## Usage